"In Port" by Olga Konoshchuk, 90x120cm, oil on canvas 2016

 “My transition towards abstract happens through colour.
 I am fascinated by inner tones as neither the subject nor the actual object are important.
 I also experiment with texture and I often repaint over my own paintings.
 Material can give deep dimensions to an artwork and so I use boards as well as papier colle to explore shape and texture.
 At times, I can see buildings in my art but the colours often take me on an unexpected journey through feeling and meditation.”

 What are your other influences in art history?

 “I feel a connection to Nicolas de Staël.
 He simplified artistic combinations on the canvas and was an innovator who started to feel and express through texture.
 Gauigin’s use of colour is important to me and the plasticity of how the colours move and integrate into another one.
 I also believe that Rothko is an inspirational artist.
 I had seen his work published in catalogues but in real life he was just amazing and wonderfully luminous - it’s difficult to explain and very spiritual.
 Of course Matisse is a big influence as well as I admire his artistic confidence.”

 Do you work on commission?

-Sometimes I come back to the studio to look at the painting.
-Something bothers me.
-She looks for balance.
-Watching her she spends a lot of time on balance and structure.
-Cezanne, Picasso and Matisse.
-What bothers you?
-Colour is good but there is too much on the painting for instance.
-Or texture is too much or not enough.
-I don’t add glue or anything to it.”
+Sometimes I come back to the studio to look at my paintings.
+Something things bother me and I looks for balance.
+I observe the artwork and spend a lot of time on structure and tone inspired by the masters.
+What bothers me?
+Colour is usually good but if there is too much on the painting for instance or the texture is too much or not enough I cannot find peace.”